wujastyk/HSSA/README.md

 ## To do:

 Make a separate, much simpler file of instructions meant for authors.
+Or not.
+Maybe the best thing is to ask them to use simple LaTeX.